seekrcentral/seekrflow/docs/getting_started.rst

 Espaloma Machine-learned Forcefield (optional)
 +++++++++++++++++++++++++++++++++++++++++++++++

-If you want to parametrize your molecular system with the machine-learned forcefield espaloma, you will need to install it.
+If you want to parameterize your molecular system with the machine-learned forcefield espaloma, you will need to install it.

 .. code-block:: bash